Density Estimation via Binless Multidimensional Integration: Binless Multidimensional Thermodynamic Integration

 \subsection{Approximate BMTI likelihood}

 It is not the covariance matrix $\mathbf{C}$ itself that enters the definition of BMTI likelihood in Eq.~\ref{eq:BMTI_loglikelihood_full}, but rather its inverse, the precision matrix $\mathbf{C}^{-1}$.
 Since the $N_e$ elements of $\hat{\bm{\delta F}}$ are estimated based only on $N$ independent RVs (the sample points), the matrix $\mathbf{C}$ can in general be singular.
 Therefore, $\mathbf{C}^{-1}$ could be taken as a Moore-Penrose pseudoinverse.
 Since estimating the exact pseudoinverse becomes rapidly numerically costly as the sample size increases, in practice we approximate $\mathbf{C}^{-1}$ by a diagonal matrix $\mathbf{D}$ whose non-zero elements are $D_{ij}$.
-With it the BMTI likelihood reads In Sec. \ref{ssec:BMTI_support_approx_inverse_C} of the SM we discuss various possible approaches to define the approximate precision $\mathbf{D}$ -- all of which yield accurate predictions $\hat{\mathbf{F}}$ for all tested datasets and in all sampling regimes -- and the cases in which they also allow recovering accurate uncertainty estimations.
-Here in the main text we recall only the simplest and roughest of these possible choices for $\mathbf{D}$, namely $D_{ij} := 1/C_{ij,ij} = 1/{\varepsilon_{ij}}^2 $, with which (\ref{eq:BMTI_loglikelihood_approx}) becomes
+With it the BMTI likelihood reads In Sec.~\ref{ssec:BMTI_support_approx_inverse_C} of the SM we discuss various possible approaches to define the approximate precision $\mathbf{D}$ --all of which yield accurate predictions $\hat{\mathbf{F}}$ for all tested datasets and in all sampling regimes-- and the cases in which they also allow recovering accurate uncertainty estimations.
+Here, in the main text, we recall only the simplest of these possible choices for $\mathbf{D}$, namely $D_{ij} := 1/C_{ij,ij} = 1/{\varepsilon_{ij}}^2 $, with which (\ref{eq:BMTI_loglikelihood_approx}) becomes All the numerical experiments presented in Sec.~\ref{sec:numerical} are conducted using this setting.